 Unexpected media reports or more aggressive or intrusive media behaviour (such as undercover investigative journalism) can trigger an investigation in extremely pressurised circumstances.
 The media body running the story will often have completed its investigation before the company is aware of the matter.
 In the worst cases, the first a company learns of the facts is in the publication or broadcast, although various broadcasting codes and voluntary editorial principles encourage the opportunity for a right of reply, so most coverage will follow a short period of discussion of content between the media and the subject of the story, yet not enough to accommodate an investigation and fully informed response.
 The company’s investigation is therefore under time pressure from its first step, with media, customers, shareholders, regulators and government agencies pressing for answers or redress before the company’s senior management has been able to evaluate the facts or take advice on the risk they present.

-Even if it has been aware of the broader issue, and is undertaking some form of investigation, sudden and intense media scrutiny can require a company to adjust the level of response to be seen to understand public demand for resolution.
+Even if it has been aware of the broader issue, and is undertaking some form of investigation, sudden and intense media scrutiny can require a company to adjust its level of response to be seen to understand public demand for resolution.
 Companies that were otherwise intending to adopt a more passive approach, or undertake low-key investigations and adopt a reactive media and customer stance can appear to be on the back foot as they scramble to intensify investigative efforts.

 All of this can, of course, play out as complaints and concerns become part of a viral episode through social media, reducing timelines to hours and days, not weeks and months.
 From a practical point of view, there is an immediate balance to be struck between thorough investigation and a sufficient grasp of the facts to allow the company to demonstrate a clear strategy that can be articulated publicly (consider, for example, the initial days of the Deepwater Horizon accident in the Gulf of Mexico in 2010).